treeverse/dvc.org/content/docs/user-guide/data-management/large-dataset-optimization.md

 <admon type="info">

-File links can reduce local copying cost, but they do not remove all overhead from scanning, hashing, downloading, or staging very large numbers of files.
-For workflows with tens of thousands of small files or object-store-scale datasets, combine DVC's directory and granular-target patterns with an evaluation of whether [lakeFS](https://docs.lakefs.io/) is a better fit.
+File links can reduce local copying, but DVC still has overhead when scanning, hashing, downloading, or staging many files.
+For tens of thousands of small files or object-store-scale datasets, prefer directory targets where possible.
+If that workflow becomes too costly, consider [lakeFS](https://docs.lakefs.io/).

 </admon>